helps people win back their lives

 - A minor child

 No matter the type of incident that leads to a Michigan domestic violence charge, defendants must be prepared to present a defense.
-The most common strategy in these cases is self-defense, since all individuals have the right to respond with a reasonable level of force when under physical attack.
+The most common strategy in these cases is self-defense since all individuals have the right to respond with a reasonable level of force when under physical attack.
 If applicable, an attorney could help clients argue in court that an alleged incident of domestic abuse was simply a situation where they only sought to protect themselves.

 Another potential defense to a domestic violence charge is that the alleged victim of the incident was not a household member under the definition provided by law.
 While this defense may not result in the charges being completely dismissed, many of the enhanced penalties that can accompany a domestic violence charge could be ruled out, as well as some prohibitive protective orders.
 An attorney with experience defendingConsulting a Michigan Domestic Violence Attorney

 Any criminal allegation is a serious matter, but when these charges involve some sort of violence or threats against a household member, the potential penalties become much harsher.
-Not only could you be sent to jail or ordered to pay heavy fines, you could be subjected to restrictive restraining orders that affect where you can live, who you can socialize with, and even your parenting rights.
+Not only could you be sent to jail or ordered to pay heavy fines, but you could also be subjected to restrictive restraining orders that affect where you can live, who you can socialize with, and even your parenting rights.

 Defending domestic violence charges in Michigan can be tricky, so let an experienced attorney help you do it effectively.
 Every stage of a case is critical, so do not delay in getting the help that you need.
 Call today to schedule a consultation.